DikeNnaemeka/Completed-Project/README.md

 ### Limitation
 ---

-I had to group the ages into ranges using the IF statement in Excel because, they would have affected the accuracy of my conclusion frpm my analysis.
+I had to group the ages into ranges using the IF statement in Excel because, they would have affected the accuracy of my conclusion from my analysis.

 ### References
 ---